MOEP is Bullsh***!

 First of all, out of every five cases I handle involving family violence, maybe one victimized spouse ever asked for the MOEP in the first place.
 The cop usually tells the “victim” that a MOEP will be issued, and then the prosecutor files a motion that states that the complainant requested one for her protection.

-I am often hired by the “victim”, who claims that nobody ever gave her an option to request a MOEP.
+I am often hired by the “victim” to defend the person charged with family violence, who claims that nobody ever gave her an option to request a MOEP.
 In some cases, she specifically asked the cop when her husband would be available to bail out.
 I am often caught in the situation, where after my client bails out, the wife doesn’t understand why her husband can’t come home and I need to gather up all the witnesses in court to try and convince the Judge to rescind the MOEP.

 The MOEP is a one of those cover your ass motions that helps prosecutors and Judges absolve themselves of responsibility if something happens after the accused bails out.
 But let me ask you this, if the prosecution actually thought that this heinous criminal would get out and abuse his loved one in a vengeful act, why in the hell wouldn’t they be asking for a no-bond?